RahwaLegesse/Blog/README.md

  **- For the backend part we use Javascript and API<br>** **- we use user Interface(UI) and user Experience(UX)<br>** **- after we finish working the project we will use Tester**
+ ## overview of features we’ve completed
+ ***The website is responsive and compatible with mobile.This means users can access the project from a mobile view.**
+ ***The website works for all locations of the world.**
+ ***The website is easy for users to access.it has not login(logout)part.so it takes little time to understand and access**